Perennial philosophy: Aldous Huxley

 The term was popularized in the mid-twentieth century by Aldous Huxley, who was profoundly influenced by Vivekananda's Neo-Vedanta and Universalism.
 In his 1945 book The Perennial Philosophy he defined the perennial philosophy as:

 In contrast to the Traditionalist school, Huxley emphasized mystical experience over metaphysics:

 According to Aldous Huxley, in order to apprehend the divine reality, one must choose to fulfill certain conditions: "making themselves loving, pure in heart and poor in spirit."
 Huxley argues that very few people can achieve this state.
 Those who have fulfilled these conditions, grasped the universal truth and interpreted it have generally been given the name of saint, prophet, sage or enlightened one.
-Huxley argues that those who have, "modified their merely human mode of being," and have thus been able to comprehend "more than merely human kind and amount of knowledge" have also achieved this enlightened state.
+Huxley argues that those who have, "modified their merely human mode of being", and have thus been able to comprehend "more than merely human kind and amount of knowledge" have also achieved this enlightened state.

 New Age

-The idea of a perennial philosophy is central to the New Age Movement.
-The New Age movement is a Western spiritual movement that developed in the second half of the 20th century.
+The idea of a perennial philosophy is influential in the New Age, a loosely defined Western spiritual movement that developed in the second half of the 20th century.
 Its central precepts have been described as "drawing on both Eastern and Western spiritual and metaphysical traditions and infusing them with influences from self-help and motivational psychology, holistic health, parapsychology, consciousness research and quantum physics".
 The term New Age refers to the coming astrological Age of Aquarius.

 The New Age aims to create "a spirituality without borders or confining dogmas" that is inclusive and pluralistic.
 It holds to "a holistic worldview", emphasising that the Mind, Body and Spirit are interrelated and that there is a form of monism and unity throughout the universe.
 It attempts to create "a worldview that includes both science and spirituality" and embraces a number of forms of mainstream science as well as other forms of science that are considered fringe.